frank-at-suse/rancher-rke2-stig/README.md

 ## Filesystem Permissions

 Changing filesystem permissions expost facto is onerous and error-prone.
-Luckily for us, deploying RKE2 via Rancher sets most STIG permissions correctly for us.
+Luckily, deploying RKE2 via Rancher sets most STIG permissions correctly for us.
 There are a couple of directories & files that fall through the cracks and this plan automatically remediates them by leveraging RKE2's System Upgrade Controller (`stig_suc_plan.yaml`).
 On all cluster nodes the plan executes a quick, simple bash script that's mounted from the `stig-filesystem-remediation` secret (`stig_suc_secret.tf`).
 For the sake of being thorough, the secret is annotated with the appropriate STIG Rule ID & Name.

 ## K8s API Control Plane Arguments Reference